January Lawn + Landscape Tips

 Mower Maintenance – During the mowing off season take your lawn equipment in for annual winter service.
 Most lawn equipment stores offer specials during January on oil changes, lubrication, blade sharpening, and repairs.
 Annual preventive maintenance often keeps you from experiencing the frustration and hassle of repair issues during the growing season and extends your mower life.

-One Important Winter Note – Avoid walking on fescue lawns when temperatures are below freezing or there is a frost as it will cause damage that will last into the spring.
+One Important Winter Note – Avoid walking on fescue lawns when temperatures are below freezing or there is frost as it will cause damage that will last into the spring.

 Lorne Hall